Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

 Processed 9 of 9 files.
 ```

 This is nice, but not ideal.
 As evident by the name, global tools are installed system-wide, which is convenient for some one-off utilities but doesn't work so well with tools that your project relies on.
-That's because the project repository is no longer self-contained — other developers (or future you) will now have to also manually install this tool on their machines, which adds an extra unnecessary step.
+That's because the project's repository is no longer self-contained — other developers (or future you) will now have to also manually install this tool on their machines, which adds an extra unnecessary step.

 Having to take any additional steps after `git clone` makes the developer experience worse and introduces non-determinism, so we want to avoid that.
 After all, it's always nice to keep the repository as a single source of truth.